emotion-analysis-project/SemEval2025-Task11/README.md

 **Note that for some languages such as English, the set perceived emotions includes 5 emotions: joy, sadness, fear, anger, or surprise and does not include disgust.**

-# Dataset and Download Links

- - Visit the official competition page on Codabench: https://www.codabench.org/competitions/3863/
- - Follow the detailed instructions provided [here](https://docs.google.com/document/d/1yETTEiD8JVL8oeXu8Dvwc7OgPIDp0ROxd9nXifsXYYE/edit?usp=sharing) to download the data.

-> It is important to note that some languages include the Disgust class, while others do not.

 <!--
 For each track, we provide the sample, training, and evaluation datasets.
 Find the links to download the datasets for each track below: